238728/Old-Jekyll-TeXt-Blog/_posts/2023-03-04-christmas-tree.md

 Copy the code above to a text file (xxx.txt) and rename it to xxx.html, then open the html file with your default browser and......

 Now, you can choose a piece of music from the menu (the first four buttons) or press the last button to upload your own music!

+## Effect

+Watch as the lights on the tree bob according to the volume and rhythm of the music!